louiselessel/Cosmic-harp/ThingsInSpace_midi_lat-lon/README.md

 https://www.space-track.org/basicspacedata/query/class/tle_latest/ORDINAL/1/EPOCH/%3Enow-30/orderby/NORAD_CAT_ID/format/json

+Paste the newwest data into the TLS.json file, inside the data folder.

 Starting up the installation
 ----------------

-In terminal:
+1. In terminal:
     cd path../ThingsInSpace_midi_lat-lon
     python -m http.server 8000

-In Google Chrome:
+2. In Google Chrome:
     http://localhost:8000

-Open Max file for data handling from webmidi (passes this on to Ableton)
+3. Open Max file for data handling from webmidi (passes this on to Ableton)

-Open Ableton file for sound
+4. Open Ableton file for sound (the data drives a distortion on the sound)